teamfacex/facex-sample-codes/README.md

 FaceX provides a face detection and face recognition web service that can be integrated to your apps with just a few lines of code.
 It can scan uploaded image files or image URLs to perform.
 The complete documentation is provided in the <a href="https://documenter.getpostman.com/view/5211511/RWaDYCUN">link</a>.

-The FfaceX API is built on REST principles.
+The FaceX API is built on REST principles.
 Authenticated users can interact with any of our URIs by using the specified HTTP request method.

 <strong>The three APIs that we currently support are:</strong>